BinnedTimeSeries#

 >>> t.sort(['firstname', 'tel'], reverse=True) >>> print(t) firstname name tel --------- ------- --- Max Miller 12 John Jackson 18 Jo Miller 15

-- to_pandas(index=None, use_nullable_int=True)¶
+- to_pandas(index=None, use_nullable_int=True)#

 Return a

-instanceThe index of the created DataFrame is controlled by the
+pandas.DataFrameinstance.The index of the created DataFrame is controlled by the

-is the name of a column in the table then that will be the DataFrame index.In addition to vanilla columns or masked columns, this supports Table mixin columns like Quantity, Time, or SkyCoord.
+indexargument.
+Forindex=Trueor the defaultNone, an index will be specified for the DataFrame if there is a primary key index on the Table and if it corresponds to a single column.
+Ifindex=Falsethen no DataFrame index will be specified.
+Ifindexis the name of a column in the table then that will be the DataFrame index.In addition to vanilla columns or masked columns, this supports Table mixin columns like Quantity, Time, or SkyCoord.
 In many cases these objects have no analog in pandas and will be converted to a “encoded” representation using only Column or MaskedColumn.
 The exception is Time or TimeDelta columns, which will be converted to the corresponding representation in pandas using

-.
+np.datetime64ornp.timedelta64.
 See the example below.- Parameters:

 - index

-Specify DataFrame index mode
+python:None, bool,python:str Specify DataFrame index mode

 - use_nullable_intbool, default=True